juandpinto/thesis-manuscript/source/13_results.md

 Though ideal in some ways, these corpora remain far too small to be effectively used for the creation of frequency lists.
 Even combined into a single corpus (which would introduce a series of new issues to solve), the total size would not be bigger than two million tokens.
 As discussed earlier in this thesis, Sorell [-@Sorellstudyissuestechniques2013] provides evidence to suggest that a corpus of 20–50 million tokens is the minimum for a stable word list.

-Are movie and television subtitles an suitable substitute for spontaneous, spoken language?
+Are movie and television subtitles a suitable substitute for spontaneous, spoken language?
 Early studies suggest it is at least adequate, but much more research is needed to answer this question definitively.
 For now, it remains as a practical and appealing option.

 #### Using original-language movies exclusively